-Our audit was conducted for the purpose of forming an opinion on the financial statement taken as a whole of the Wolfe County Fiscal Court.
+We were engaged for the purpose of forming an opinion on the financial statement taken as a whole of the Wolfe County Fiscal Court.
 The Budgetary Comparison Schedules and Capital Asset Schedule are presented for purposes of additional analysis and are not a required part of the financial statement; however, they are required to be presented in accordance with accounting practices prescribed or permitted by the Department for Local Government to demonstrate compliance with the Commonwealth of Kentucky's regulatory basis of accounting and budget laws.

 The accompanying Budgetary Comparison Schedules and Capital Asset Schedule are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statement.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statement or to the financial statement itself, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Budgetary Comparison Schedules and Capital Asset Schedule are fairly stated in all material respects in relation to the financial statement as a whole.
+Due to the unreliability of the underlying financial records, we were unable to conduct required procedures to issue an opinion on the Budgetary Comparison Schedules and Capital Asset Schedule.
+Accordingly, we do not express an opinion on the accompanying Budgetary Comparison Schedules and Capital Asset Schedule.